-Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Certificate of Incorporation of the Company, as amended 3.2 First Amended and Restated Bylaws of the Company (1) 3.3 Certificate of Designation, Preferences and Rights of the iBio CMO Preferred Tracking Stock of iBio, Inc.(2) 4.1 Form of Common Stock Certificate (3) 4.2 Registration Rights Agreement, dated July 24, 2017, between the Company and Lincoln Park Capital Fund, LLC (4) 5.1 Opinion of Andrew Abramowitz, PLLC 10.1 Technology Transfer Agreement, dated as of January 1, 2004, between the Company and Fraunhofer USA Center for Molecular Biotechnology, Inc. as amended (5) 10.2 Ratification dated September 6, 2013 of Terms of Settlement by and between the Company and Fraunhofer USA Center for Molecular Biotechnology, Inc. (6)+ 10.3 Share Purchase Agreement, dated January 13, 2016, between iBio, Inc. and Eastern Capital Limited, for the purchase of 3,500,000 shares of common stock (7) 10.4 Share Purchase Agreement, dated January 13, 2016, between iBio, Inc. and Eastern Capital Limited, for the purchase of 6,500,000 shares of common stock (7) 10.5 Amended and Restated Limited Liability Company Operating Agreement of iBio CMO LLC, dated January 13, 2016, between the Company, Bryan Capital Investors LLC and iBio CMO LLC (8)
+Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Certificate of Incorporation of the Company, as amended 3.2 First Amended and Restated Bylaws of the Company (1) 3.3 Certificate of Designation, Preferences and Rights of the iBio CMO Preferred Tracking Stock of iBio, Inc.(2) 3.4 Certificate of Designation, Preferences and Rights of the Series A Convertible Preferred Stock of iBio, Inc. 4.2 Registration Rights Agreement, dated July 24, 2017, between the Company and Lincoln Park Capital Fund, LLC (4) 5.1 Opinion of Andrew Abramowitz, PLLC 10.1 Technology Transfer Agreement, dated as of January 1, 2004, between the Company and Fraunhofer USA Center for Molecular Biotechnology, Inc. as amended (5) 10.2 Ratification dated September 6, 2013 of Terms of Settlement by and between the Company and Fraunhofer USA Center for Molecular Biotechnology, Inc. (6)+ 10.3 Share Purchase Agreement, dated January 13, 2016, between iBio, Inc. and Eastern Capital Limited, for the purchase of 3,500,000 shares of common stock (7) 10.4 Share Purchase Agreement, dated January 13, 2016, between iBio, Inc. and Eastern Capital Limited, for the purchase of 6,500,000 shares of common stock (7) 10.5 Amended and Restated Limited Liability Company Operating Agreement of iBio CMO LLC, dated January 13, 2016, between the Company, Bryan Capital Investors LLC and iBio CMO LLC (8)